MusicalViking/License/README.md

 ## 🧠 From the Inside Out

-> In 2023, after 20-years into a prison sentence with zero tech background.
+> In 2023, with zero tech background.
 > No laptop experience.
 No GitHub.
 No roadmap.
 Just fire.

 - Everything started for me from joining a basic web design course through Brave Behind Bars while in prison.